 You’ve dreamed about it for years.
-Opening your mouth and fluently speaking another language.
+Opening your mouth and fluently speaking a foreign language.
 You know just how deeply that ability would fill the wide open gap in your soul.

 You may not be fully aware of why your monolingualism hurts so bad, but in this post you’ll discover 15 reasons to find out what you’re missing.